devikab11/LSS_pix2pix/README.md

 The success of the model will be measured by cosmological statistics such as the 2pcf.

 Another on-going experiment is to check if the same model can be used for the inverse of the problem, i.e., going from final fields to initial fields.

+## Current Results

+For a given input of an initial field (z=127), the visual comparison of the generated and true sample is as shown: